Scottish Government is providing annual funding for SAS doctors' and dentists' training and development needs.

 What courses can I apply for?

-To date, the Development Fund has supported applications for :-
+To date, the Development Fund has supported applications for activities including:

 Train the Trainer (Endoscopy) course, ALS Instructor training, CCRiSP courses, Laparoscopy courses, ADOS Autism Diagnostic Observation Skills courses, Cardiac/ECHO training, Transvaginal Ultrasound training, Rheumatology Ultrasound training, and other postgraduate qualification in specialty specific disciplines such as Palliative Medicine, Paediatric Neuro-disability and Conscious Sedation (Dentistry) courses amongst others.
 This list is not exhaustive.